Rafi-Sama/Offline_Judge/README.md

 ### Requirements

 - Install and setup the python and cpp compilers (MINGW)
-- No internet is required but all participent pc and host must be connected to the same network or router
+- No internet is required but all participent and host must be connected to the same network or router

 ### On Windows